Sell on your terms. No Commissions - No Fees - Any Condition

 Avoiding Common Mistakes When Leaving A Property Unoccupied In Missouri

-If you plan to leave your Missouri home empty, you should know the state’s house abandonment rules so you don’t make the same mistakes other people do.
+If you plan to leave your Missouri home empty, you should know the state’s house abandonment rules to avoid making the same mistakes other people do.
 One of the most important things to remember is what Missouri law says about “abandonment.”

-It is not the same as just leaving a property empty; it means giving up ownership and control of the property on purpose.
-This means it’s very important to properly change ownership or find someone to take care of the property while it’s empty.
+It is not the same as leaving a property empty; it means giving up ownership and control of the property on purpose.
+Therefore, it’s very important to properly change ownership or find someone to take care of the property while it’s empty.

-Another mistake you should not make is thinking that your insurance will still cover you when the house is empty.
-Most insurance plans have clauses that say homes must be occupied within a certain amount of time or the insurance will not cover them.
+Another mistake you should not make is thinking your insurance will still cover you when the house is empty.
+Most insurance plans have clauses that say homes must be occupied within a certain time, or the insurance will not cover them.

-To avoid this, you should let your insurance company know about the opening and talk about any changes that need to be made to the coverage.
-Making and following a proper repair plan for a property that isn’t being used can also help avoid problems like vandalism or damage from not taking care of it.
+To avoid this, you should inform your insurance company about the opening and discuss any changes that need to be made to the coverage.
+Making and following a proper repair plan for a property that isn’t being used can also help avoid problems like vandalism or damage from not caring for it.

-By knowing Missouri’s rules on house abandonment and taking an active role in managing an empty home, one can get the most out of the vacancy without getting into legal or financial trouble in the future.
+By knowing Missouri’s rules on house abandonment and actively managing an empty home, one can get the most out of the vacancy without getting into legal or financial trouble.

 Weathering Seasonal Changes: Protecting Your Empty Home In Missouri